Mahura-Kegomoditswe-Analyst/SQL-Practicals-BrightLight/README.md

 **Kegomoditswe Mahura**
 _Data Analyst in Training | Applied Mathematics (Hons) | SQL • Excel • Python • Power BI • MySQL • ChatGPT for A-Z Data Analysis Certified (Udemy)_
 ---

-### ⭐ If you found this useful, give this repository a star!